jejacks0n/mercury/README.md

       default content
     </div>

-For more advanced ways to integrate Mercury Editor with your Rails application check out this [wiki article](https://github.com/jejacks0n/mercury/wiki/Rails-Integration-Techniques).
+For more advanced ways to integrate Mercury Editor with your Rails application (such as not using the /editor routing prefix) check out this
+[wiki article](https://github.com/jejacks0n/mercury/wiki/Rails-Integration-Techniques).

 ### Using Mercury without Rails